tattle-made/docs/CommunityGuidelines.md

 # Community Guidelines

 ## Principles
 Tattle is a community project committed to improving the health of online conversation in India.
-It aims to channelize and strengthen the sense of enquiry to empower people to critically examine the information they receive.
+It aims to empower people to critically examine the information they receive.

-The guidelines here are designed to ensure that each one of us here feels safe, confident and inspired enough to strive for a conversation; and propose new ideas and experiments to deal with the challenge of misinformation.
+The guidelines here are designed to ensure that everyone at Tattle feels safe, confident and inspired enough to strive for a conversation; and propose new ideas and experiments to deal with the challenge of misinformation.
 This is a space for the developer who is coding the modules of the platform; the designer who is drafting the look and feel of the platform; the fact-finder who is investigating the sources and examining the causes or mechanisms of the spread of misinformation; the academic who brings context of global research methodologies and local issue; the story-teller who wants to explore new narratives; the illustrator who leverages the power of graphics to communicate ideas; the linguist who uses their expertise to think through the grammar of misinformation in various languages.
 This is a space for everyone to participate and engage in improving how Indians participate in online conversations.

-Any disagreements with other members of the community, or even those drafting these guidelines should be taken up respectfully- do let us know if we can add to these guidelines.
+Any disagreements with other members of the community, or even those drafting these guidelines should be taken up respectfully- do let us know if we can improve these guidelines.
 These guidelines like other community spaces are intended to be democratic.

 Broadly this is what we strive for as a platform and a community:
 * **Enquiry and Investigation:** We strive for a spirit of curiosity in our efforts, in suggestions and in the conversations we hold as a part of this community.